Last Updated on May 19, 2023

 New school bus prices

-Like their used counterparts, the price range of new school buses varies significantly depending on size, make and model, engine type, seating capacity, and other features or customizations.
+Like their used counterparts, the price range of new school buses varies significantly depending on size, make and model, engine type, seating capacity, and other features.
 Here are some general price ranges for new school buses:

 The cost of converting your used school bus

-Conversion comes with some costs.
-If you plan on using the bus for any purpose other than as a school bus, you will have to pay for the materials, and possibly the labor.
+If you plan on using the bus for any purpose other than as a school bus, you will have to pay conversion costs.

 Your major costs will include building materials such as flooring, wall panels, and roof tiles.
-There’s also furniture items like beds, chairs, and drawers, along with appliances.
-The appliances include a stove and fridge.
-Amenities added to skoolies are usually heating, air conditioning, interior lighting, and a toilet.
-And lastly there are the professional services, such as electrical, plumbing, and welding.
+You’ll also need furniture items like beds and chairs, along with appliances like a stove and fridge.
+Skoolies also usually need heating, air conditioning, interior lighting, and a toilet.
+And unless you’re a professional tradesman, you’ll need to pay for services, such as electrical, plumbing, and welding.

-What you want to do with the used school bus directly influences the cost of the conversion.
-However, AffordableHousingTips.com suggests that the cost of converting a used school bus into a liveable home to be between $20,000 and $40,000.
+AffordableHousingTips.com suggests that the cost of converting a used school bus into a liveable home can be anywhere between between $20,000 and $40,000.

 How much can you sell a Skoolie for?

-The resale value of a skoolie, much like your initial purchase of the school bus, can vary significantly based on several factors.
-These include the condition, the model year, quality of the conversion, the features and amenities installed, and the overall demand for skoolies in the market at that time of sale.
+The resale value of a skoolie varies significantly based on several factors: the skoolie’s condition, model year, conversion quality, amenities, and the overall demand for skoolies in the market at that time of sale.

-Prices for these vehicles can range anywhere from $10,000 to $100,000 or more.
-Lower-priced skoolies may have basic conversions or be older buses, while higher-priced ones may have more extensive and professionally-done conversions with luxury features or be newer bus models.
+Prices for these vehicles range anywhere from $10,000 to $100,000 or more.
+Lower-priced skoolies have basic conversions or are older buses.
+Higher-priced ones are probably newer bus models, and may have more extensive conversions with luxury features.

-To determine the best price for your particular skoolie, research similar ones on sale in your area and those in online marketplaces.
+To determine the best price for your particular skoolie, research skoolie sales in your area and online marketplaces.
 Then assess the overall condition, features, and desirability of your converted bus.
-Remember that the value of a skoolie is subjective, and you may need to negotiate with potential buyers to find a price that both parties find reasonable.
+You may need to negotiate with potential buyers to find a price that both parties find reasonable.

 Figuring out the annual costs

 According to the School Superintendents Association (AASA), the annual cost of bus ownership can range from $34,000 to $38,000.
-That amount includes diesel fuel, maintenance, and insurance costs.
+Diesel fuel, maintenance, and insurance costs all add up.

 School buses drive and idle three to four hours each day.
 If you plan on driving less than that, you can save on fuel costs.

-Also, there are various fuel options which will influence total cost of ownership, as well as purchase cost.
-Diesel fuel is the standard fuel for buses, but you can choose propane, electric, and hybrid.
-Propane-powered buses cost a little more than diesel-powered ones, but propane-powered buses cost less to refuel.
-Electric buses cost even less to refuel, but their purchase cost is even higher.
+The cost of fuel heavily impacts the total cost of bus ownership, as well as your upfront purchase costs.
+You can choose between diesel, propane, electric, and hybrid-fueled buses.
+Propane-powered buses cost a little more than diesel-powered ones, but cost less to refuel.
+Electric buses cost even less to refuel, but their purchase cost is higher.
 Hybrid buses are also costly, but provide the benefits of dual power.

-You will also discover that finding a hybrid or an electric bus more than 10 years old is difficult.
-Searching for propane-powered buses will also significantly narrow your search.
+Finding a hybrid or an electric bus more than 10 years old is difficult, and there aren’t many propane-powered buses on the market.

 Here’s a table outlining school bus production by fuel type.